-Current World Health Organisation (WHO) guidelines recommend an aminopenicillin with gentamicin as first-line therapy in neonatal sepsis.
-Carbapenems such as meropenem or imipenem are increasingly being used as second-line therapy, especially in settings where infections caused by extended-spectrum beta-lactamase (ESBL)-producing organisms are endemic.
-The pharmacokinetic and safety profile of meropenem in neonates is now described [10,11].
+Current World Health Organisation (WHO) guidelines [ref] recommend an aminopenicillin with gentamicin as first-line therapy in neonatal sepsis.
+Whilst the guidelines do not differentiate between EOS and LOS, treatment for the latter usually takes into account the source of infection suspected, e.g. addition of vancomycin if an indwelling catheter is present.
+Carbapenems such as meropenem or imipenem are increasingly being used as second-line therapy, especially in settings where infections caused by extended-spectrum beta-lactamase (ESBL)-producing organisms are endemic [10,11].
 Increasing use of meropenem is associated with increasing rates of infection by carbapenem-resistant organisms (CRO).
-It is now vital to explore other treatment regimens to limit the development of carbapenem resistance and to provide therapeutic options if present.

-AMR in neonates

-All hospitalized neonates,ce especially those born preterm, are particularly vulnerable to AMR as they have long inpatient stays, are exposed to multiple courses of antibiotic therapy for episodes of suspected sepsis and are often colonised with (multi)-resistant organisms.
-Historically, resistant Gram-positive bacteria (in particular methicillin-resistant Staphylococcus aureus, MRSA) were the most clinically troublesome and have been associated with both endemic and epidemic infections [12].
+Hospitalized neonates are particularly vulnerable to resistant organisms as they undergo long inpatient stays, are exposed to multiple courses of antibiotic therapy for episodes of suspected sepsis and are often colonised with (multi)-resistant organisms.
+Historically, resistant Gram-positive bacteria (in particular methicillin-resistant Staphylococcus aureus, MRSA) were the most clinically troublesome [12].
 Half of all childhood cases of MRSA bacteraemia, for example, occur in the neonatal period [13].
-Studies have shown that colonization of inpatient preterm neonates differs vastly from term neonates in the community.
-There are, however, increasing numbers of studies describing the detection of multi-drug resistant Gram-negative (MDRGN) organisms on NNUs and an association has been shown between species responsible for colonization and those causing fulminant sepsis, particularly with regards to Klebsiella and Enterobacter species [14].
+Studies describe the detection of multi-drug resistant (MDR) Gram-negative organisms on neonatal units (NNUs) and an association has been shown between species responsible for colonization and those causing fulminant sepsis, particularly with regards to Klebsiella and Enterobacter species [14].
 Gram-negative sepsis is associated with especially high rates of morbidity and mortality in neonatal populations [15].

-The Antibiotic Resistance and Prescribing in European Children (ARPEC) project found that the most commonly isolated species from neonatal and paediatric blood cultures were S. aureus, E. coli, K. pneumoniae and Enterococcus faecalis [16].
-E. coli isolates showed resistance rates as high as 65% to aminopenicillins and 14% to aminoglycosides, and K. pneumoniae were resistant to cephalosporins in nearly 30% of cases.
-Resistance to second-line antibiotics was also substantial – 26% of Pseudomonas species isolated were resistant to carbapenems [16].

-These data are representative of High Income Country (HIC) settings.
-LMICs are particularly vulnerable to the effects of AMR as they face the challenges of access to medicines, weak health-care systems and limited resources, all of which compound the higher burden of infectious diseases that they share [17].

-Microbiological data from LMICs are more limited.
-However, two recent systematic reviews suggest that MDRGN are increasingly clinically significant on a global scale.
+The most commonly isolated species from European neonatal and paediatric blood cultures are S. aureus, E. coli, K. pneumoniae and Enterococcus faecalis [16].
+E. coli isolates show resistance rates as high as 65% to aminopenicillins and 14% to aminoglycosides, and K. pneumoniae were resistant to cephalosporins in nearly 30% of cases.
+Resistance to second-line antibiotics is also substantial – 26% of Pseudomonas species isolated are resistant to carbapenems, suggesting that genetic elements conferring resistance are present in the environment [16]LMICs are particularly vulnerable to the effects of AMR as they face the challenges of access to medicines, weak health-care systems and limited resources [17].
+Two recent systematic reviews suggest that MDRGN are increasingly clinically significant on a global scale.
 Downie et al. [18] reviewed the aetiology of community acquired sepsis in infants in developing country settings and found that Staphylococcus aureus, Klebsiella species and Escherichia coli accounted for the majority of isolates.
-They found that the recommended WHO first line therapy provided only 43-44% coverage in neonates, and that third-generation cephalosporins conferred no additional coverage.
+Recommended WHO first line therapy provided only 43-44% coverage in neonates, and third-generation cephalosporins conferred no additional coverage.
 Le Doare et al. [19] reviewed data from confirmed Gram-negative blood stream infections in children in a LMIC setting and found that Gram-negative bacteria form the majority of isolates in this population (67%).
-Again, Klebsiella species were the dominant Gram-negative pathogens isolated (50%), a concerning finding due to their intrinsic resistance to ampicillin.

 Both reviews were limited by the quality and quantity of the data available.
-However, emerging studies from individual LMIC settings [20] suggest that resistance to recommended first-line antibiotics is of clinical significance.
+However, emerging studies from individual LMIC settings [20] show that resistance to recommended first-line antibiotics is of clinical significance.

 Fosfomycin: Mechanism of action